jaedync/jaedync/README.md

-Currently working as an Industrial Programmer at [Vertech](https://www.vertech.com/)
+Currently working as an Developer at [Vertech](https://www.vertech.com/)